Menu

 Features

+This land is within the region of the Wampanoag.
 In the 1600s, White Island, which extends between the two ponds, was a fishing camp for Wamsutta, the eldest son of Massasoit, the leader of the Wampanoag tribe.
 Wamsutta was the brother of Chief Metacomet (aka King Philip).
 A marker on site pays tribute to him.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 Habitats and Wildlife